codeigniter4/CodeIgniter4/user_guide_src/source/libraries/incomingrequest.rst

 		The path is usually not needed since the method sets a root path.

-		The prefix is only needed if you need to avoid name collisions with other identically named cookies for your server.
+		The prefix is only needed if you need to avoid name collisions with other identically named cookies for your getServer.

 		The secure boolean is only needed if you want to make it a secure cookie by setting it to TRUE.